mamedev/mame/docs/source/commandline/commandline-all.rst

 **-listsoftware** / **-lsoft** [<*pattern*>]

-    Displays the contents of all softlists that can be used by the system or systems represented by *pattern*.
+    Displays the contents of all software lists that can be used by the system or systems represented by *pattern*.

     Example:
         .. code-block:: bash